michaelshobbs/dokku-proctype-filter/README.md

 ## Requirements

-This plugin uses the `pre-deploy-*` trigger to modify the `DOKKU_SCALE` file to only run Procfile processes defined by the `DOKKU_PROCFILE_FILTER` environment variable.
+This plugin uses the `pre-deploy` trigger to modify the `DOKKU_SCALE` file to only run Procfile processes defined by the `DOKKU_PROCFILE_FILTER` environment variable.

 ## Installation & Example